rmmod(8) — Linux manual page

 DESCRIPTION top

-rmmod is a trivial program to remove a module (when module
+rmmod is a trivial program to remove a module or a list of modules

-want to use modprobe(8) with the -r option instead since it
+users will want to use modprobe(8) with the -r option instead

 OPTIONS top